zopefoundation/zopetoolkit/source/codingstyle/glossary.rst

     service managers.

 Name
     Objects are given names to help us find them.
 An object may be found via more than one name.
-In the Zope Framework, we use names to guide the process of traversing from a container to a contained object.
+In the Zope Toolkit, we use names to guide the process of traversing from a container to a contained object.

 ZCML
     Zope Configuration Markup Language.
 An XML-based language used to